Bunlong/git-commit-emoji/README.md

 # Git Commit Emoji

+`Git Commit Emoji` is a standard of Emojis for using on Git commit messages.

-A new way to improve and write git commit messages is to use emoji to determine the type of git commit.
+A new way to improve or write git commit messages is using emoji to identify the type of a commit.

 The commit message with emoji should be structured as follows: